 Join us for our webinar conversation series – Towards 2040 – where we will be taking a deeper dive into how we can make the 2040 vision a reality.
 Moderated by Amanda Cahill and featuring guest experts, these conversations will explore how we can make it to this vision of 2040, what the things are that are currently holding us back, and how we can all use our own agency and influence to play a role in creative positive change in the world.

-Over the next 10 weeks we’ll be exploring topics such as; overcoming climate grief and moving from despair to action, democratising the energy system, making food fair, empowering girls and women, speaking truth to power and politics and making change stick – among many others!
+Over the next few months we’ll be exploring topics such as; overcoming climate grief and moving from despair to action, democratising the energy system, making food fair, empowering girls and women, speaking truth to power and politics and making change stick – among many others!

 Click the registration page below to sign up for our upcoming episodes.
 There are limited spots available but if you miss out on a session, don’t worry!
 We’ll post the recorded video afterwards with follow up links and resources to support you on the journey.
 Together, we can help tell a new story for our planet and build a better, brighter 2040.

 The host for the conversation series is Dr Amanda Cahill, CEO of The Next Economy.
 Amanda has spent nearly 25 years supporting changemakers across the world to improve individual and community wellbeing.
 Her work at The Next Economy is to support communities to strengthen local economies in ways that are good for people and planet.
 In this way, her work touches on many of the themes in 2040 – climate change, food and energy systems, waste, and how the economic and political systems operate to both facilitate and block change.

 Did you know that one of the most effective things we can do to address climate change is educate girls and provide economic opportunities for women?
 Join us to explore how ensuring the basic rights of women can lead to a positive impact on not just the climate, but society as a whole.